actions-marketplace-validations/yhosun_pr-translation-action/README.md

 # PR Translation Action

-This action translates a PR (Pull Request) title, a description, and comments between two languages.
+This action translates a PR (Pull Request) title, a description, and comments between two languages with Google Translate.
 For example, you can assign `en` to the action inputs `language-1` and `ko` to `language-2`.
 A translated Korean comment is added to an English comment, and vice versa.